-IDO A O 100 01-1 Mai n Differences IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Financial II nstruments : Presen tation (January 2010) 7.118- 7.124; 7.143- 7.177; 7.203- 7.226; A3.47- A3.53 Α GFS provides a decision tree to present "capital injections".
+IDCAC ISS Ctatus Mai n Differences Alignment Opportunities IPSAS 155 Status - Recognition / Measurement Presentation / Disclosures Alignment Opportunities -inancial I nstruments : Present ation PSAS 28 (January 2010) 7.118- 7.124; 7.143- 7.177; 7.203- 7.226; A3.47- A3.53 Α GFS provides a decision tree to present "capital injections".
 IPSAS 28 does not have this decision tree.
 IPSAS 28 treats shares/contributed capital as equity.
 GFS treats shares/contributed capital as liabilities.
 IPSAS 28 requires distributions payable to holders of equity to be recognized by the entity directly in net/assets equity.
 GFS requires dividends payed to be expensed.
 IPSAS 28 requires any related costs of an equity transaction (other than when related to acquisition of a business) to be accounted for as a direct deduction from equity.
 GFS requires costs of ownership transfer to be expensed for financial assets and financial liabilities.
 IPSAS 28 uses different terminology.
 No alignment opportunities identified.

-Financial II nstruments : Recogi nition and Measurement (January 2010) 7.118- 7.124; 7.143- 7.177; 7.203- 7.226; 7.246; 7.262; A3.1- A3.78 С IPSAS 29 requires a financial asset to be measured at fair value where the cash flows are not solely payments of principles and interest (as is the case with equity instruments).
+Financial I nstruments : Recogn ition and Measurement PSAS 29 (January 2010) 7.118- 7.124; 7.143- 7.177; 7.203- 7.226; 7.246; 7.262; A3.1- A3.78 С IPSAS 29 requires a financial asset to be measured at fair value where the cash flows are not solely payments of principles and interest (as is the case with equity instruments).
 GFS adopts a "current market price" (fair value) hierarchy across all assets.
 Information from markets may be used to value similar securities that are not traded, by analogy.
-IPSAS 29 requires that at initial recognition, an entity shall measure a financial asset or financial liability at its fair value plus or minus transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
-In GFS costs of ownership transfer are expensed for financial assets and liabilities and loans are measured at nominal values.
-GFS identifies four types of securitizations.
+IPSAS 29 requires that at initial recognition, an entity shall measure a financial asset or financial liability at its fair value plus or minus transaction GFS identifies four types of securitizations.
 IPSAS 29 does not make such distinction.
 IPSAS 29 requires the recognition of the subsidy component in a concessionary loan for both the lender and the borrower.
 In GFS the subsidy component in a concessionary loan is not recognized, but only disclosed as a memorandum item.
-IPSAS 29 uses different terminology. • C. Hedging accounting
+IPSAS 29 uses different terminology.
+C. Hedging accounting costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
+In GFS costs of ownership transfer are expensed for financial assets and liabilities and loans are measured at nominal values.